darthoctopus/zvrk/Writeup/zvrk.md

 \caption{Photometric characterisation of Zvrk.\label{fig:photometry}}
 \end{figure*}

-## TESS Aperture Photometry
+## TESS and ASAS-SN Photometry

-\label{sec:tess}
+\label{sec:photometry}

-The short-cadence PDC-SAP lightcurves from which our asteroseismic analysis above is derived have been aggressively detrended to eliminate long-term temporal variability.
+In addition to asteroseismology, we should in principle also be able to derive estimates of an overall surface rotation rate from photometry, assuming that Zvrk exhibits spot-modulation rotational variability of a similar kind to that previously observed in Kepler red giants.
+However, the short-cadence PDC-SAP lightcurves from which our asteroseismic analysis above is derived have been aggressively detrended to eliminate long-term temporal variability.
+As a result of this detrending, rotational periods spanning multiple 27-day sectors may not be reliably determined.

+Therefore, rather than rely on this existing data product, we instead construct our own custom aperture-photometry light curves, correcting for TESS instrumental systematics by way of a rudimentary

+To confirm that these variations are not introduced by other latent, unaccounted TESS instrumental systematics, or artificially introduced by this choice of detrending procdeure, we also examine Zvrk through independent ground-based photometry.
+Since Zvrk is fairly bright ($M_V = 10.24$), this photometry had to be performed with custom apertures \remark{need a good description of Ben's custom aperture stuff}.
+ASAS-SN V and g

 For comparison, $T_\text{crit} = 0.064\ \mathrm{d}$ --- subcritical rotation rate

-## ASAS-SN Photometry

-\label{sec:asas-sn}

-To confirm that these variations are not introduced by other latent, unaccounted TESS instrumental systematics, we also examine Zvrk through ground-based photometry.
-ASAS-SN V and g --- need a good description of Ben's custom aperture stuff

 ## Spectroscopy